Home

 $$ \begin{array}{l} P_T.x = P.x * 0 + P.y * 1 + P.z * 0 = 0\\ P_T.y = P.x * 1 + P.y * 0 + P.z * 0 = 1\\ P_T.z = P.x * 0 + P.y * 0 + P.z * 1 = 0\\ \end{array} $$

-Figure 3: cosine and sine can be used to determine the coordinate of a point on the x- and y-axis of the unit circle.
+Figure 3: Cosine and sine can be used to determine the coordinates of a point on the x- and y-axes of the unit circle.

 Knowledge of trigonometric functions will now turn out to be handy.
 As you know, for a point on the unit circle, its x and y coordinates correlate with the cosine and sine of the angle \(\theta\), respectively, as illustrated in Figure 3: